 Ban of Tenant Fees – date to be announced – England only

 Our article here.
-A draft Bill has been published and has received general support.
-If brought in as is, the draft essentially bans all fees in respect of granting, renewing or extending a tenancy except charges that may be made under the Bill (e.g. rent, deposit and a holding deposit).
+A Tenants Fee Bill has been published and has received general support.
+If brought in as is, the Bill essentially bans all fees in respect of granting, renewing or extending a tenancy except charges that may be made under the Bill (e.g. rent, deposit and a holding deposit).

 It’s also proposed that a deposit will be limited to up to six weeks rent and a holding deposit of one weeks rent is proposed to be allowed.